-(2) knowingly makes false record or statement to get false or fraudulent claims paid by government;
+(2) knowingly makes false record or statement to get false or fraudulent claims paid by the government;

-(3) conspires to defraud the government by getting a false or fraudulent claim paid by the government; or (4) knowingly makes false record or statement to conceal or decrease an obligation to pay the government.
+(3) conspires to defraud the government by getting a false or fraudulent claim paid by the government, or (4) knowingly makes a false record or statement to conceal or decrease an obligation to pay the government.

 False Claims Act /Whistleblower Monetary Penalties

 Attorneys at Stephen Danz and Associates have assisted California whistleblowers to obtain extremely financially-bountiful results.
 A violation of the FCA may subject a company to substantial penalties of $5,000-11,000 per violation plus triple damages sustained by the government.
 Typically, the government initiates criminal proceedings first and then continues with civil prosecution.
 Our attorneys work together with the government each step of the way.